pushtorefresh/storio/README.md

   .listOfObjects(Tweet.class)
   .withMapFunc(Tweet.MAP_FROM_CURSOR)
   .withQuery(Tweet.ALL_TWEETS_QUERY)
-  .withGetResolver(getResolver) // here we set custom GetResolver for Get operation .prepare()
+  .withGetResolver(getResolver) // here we set custom GetResolver for Get Operation .prepare()
   .executeAsBlocking();
 ```

-Several things about `Get` operation:
+Several things about `Get` Operation:
-* There is `DefaultGetResolver` which simply redirects query to `StorIODb`, `Get` operation will use `DefaultGetResolver` if you won't pass your `GetResolver`, in 99% of cases `DefaultGetResolver` will be enough
+* There is `DefaultGetResolver` which simply redirects query to `StorIODb`, `Get` Operation will use `DefaultGetResolver` if you won't pass your `GetResolver`, in 99% of cases `DefaultGetResolver` will be enough
-* As you can see, results of `Get` operation computed even if you'll apply `RxJava` operators such as `Debounce`, if you want to avoid unneeded computatations, please combine `StorIODb.observeChangesInTable()` with `Get` operation manually.
+* As you can see, results of `Get` Operation computed even if you'll apply `RxJava` operators such as `Debounce`, if you want to avoid unneeded computatations, please combine `StorIODb.observeChangesInTable()` with `Get` Operation manually.
 * In `StorIO 1.1.0` we are going to add `Lazy<T>` to allow you skip unneeded computations
-* If you want to `Put` multiple items into `StorIODb`, better to do this in transaction to avoid multiple calls to the listeners (see docs about `Put` operation)
+* If you want to `Put` multiple items into `StorIODb`, better to do this in transaction to avoid multiple calls to the listeners (see docs about `Put` Operation)

 ####2.
 Put Operation
-`Put` operation requires `PutResolver` which defines the behavior of `Put` operation (insert or update).
+`Put` Operation requires `PutResolver` which defines the behavior of `Put` Operation (insert or update).

 You have two ways of implementing `PutResolver`: